nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/docs_with_sphinx_and_rtd.md

-# Generating docs with sphinx and RtD
+# Generating docs with Sphinx and RtD

-## Local sphinx generator
+## Local Sphinx generator

 Install sphinx using pip and navigate yourself into git directory.
 Create docs folder there and go inside.
 Run: